- On 20/07/2020

-Admitting that the city was found in the historical peninsula in the European Side and the empires were ruled from there, this part may seem more interesting for the visitors, however there is also a lot to see in the other side of the town which will make you feel more local and realize the contrast between the areas in town.
+Admitting that the city was found in the historical peninsula in the European Side and the empires were ruled from there, this part may seem more interesting for the visitors, however, there is also a lot to see on the other side of the town which will make you feel more local and realize the contrast between the areas in town.

-Kadikoy is called the center in the Asian Side which may be seen as the Taksim neighbourhood in European Side.
-It is quite accesible from any place in the city and the best way to get there is taking the boats to cross the Bosphorus.
+Kadikoy is called the center in the Asian Side which may be seen as the Taksim neighborhood on European Side.
+It is quite accessible from any place in the city and the best way to get there is by taking boats to cross the Bosphorus.
 This panoramic trip will also give you a basic orientation about the city.
-Kadikoy is famous with with its market, cafes and hipster nightlife.
+Kadikoy is famous for its market, cafes, and hipster nightlife.

-Princess Islands are some of the best escapes from the chaos of the town which still may make you feel the samples of the rural life.
-Especially the smaller islands, Burgazada, Heybeliada and Kinaliada are less populated and peaceful while Buyukada is quite touristic and crowded in particularly in the summertime.
+Princess Islands are some of the best escapes from the chaos of the town which still may make you feel the samples of rural life.
+Especially the smaller islands, Burgazada, Heybeliada, and Kinaliada are less populated and peaceful while Buyukada is quite touristic and crowded in particularly in the summertime.
 There are also beaches to enjoy besides the pastoral nature and relics from the Christian history of the islands.

-It is still one of the best places in town to have a glance at Istanbul, which also is a popular touristic attraction with all the cafes, restaurants and the beatiful garden.
+It is still one of the best places in town to have a glance at Istanbul, which also is a popular touristic attraction with all the cafes, restaurants, and beautiful gardens.
 The view of the Bosphorus and the mouth of the Golden Horn is breathtaking, you also may shoot some really nice photos if you are into photography.

-This Imperial Summer Residence was built in the 1860’s by the Sultan Abdulaziz and used to entertain the governors and their guests.
-The palace seems quite elegant from the Bosphorus and has two seperate pavillions to bath, for men and women.
+This Imperial Summer Residence was built in the 1860s by Sultan Abdulaziz and used to entertain the governors and their guests.
+The palace seems quite elegant from the Bosphorus and has two separate pavilions to bath, for men and women.

 The complex of the palace consists of a large garden, the main palace, four little chalets, and a pool.
 Admission is required to visit the palace.